BULLMASTIFF CROSS STAFFY – A CLOSER LOOK AT THE MIX OF TWO GREAT DOGS

 They are extremely muscular, with a powerful neck, deep chest and strong hindquarters, similar in appearance to the American Pitbull and American Staffordshire Bull Terrier.

-They have received bad press in recent years mainly due to irresponsible ownership and unfortunately, are now the most common dog breed residing in our rescue centres.
+They have received bad press in recent years mainly due to irresponsible ownership and unfortunately, are now the most common dog breed residing in UK rescue shelters.

 However, a well socialised, and properly trained Staffy can be the perfect family pet, their playful energy and natural affinity with children making them a welcome addition to any household.
 In fact, they are the ONLY breed listed as totally reliable in their breed standard by the Kennel Club.

 They do have some Terrier traits they love digging and are expert escape artists.
 So it is essential to Dog-Proof your yard or garden.
 Contrary to popular belief they do not make very good guard dogs as their good nature and genuine need to please people makes them something of a pushover.